Home

 Under the ASLP-IC, audiologists and speech-language pathologists who are licensed in good standing in a compact member state will be eligible to practice in other compact member states via a “compact privilege,” which is equivalent to a license.

-At this time, 34 states and 1 territory have enacted ASLP-IC legislation to be part of the compact.
+At this time, 37 jurisdictions (36 states and 1 territory) have enacted ASLP-IC legislation to be part of the compact.
 However, the ASLP-IC is not yet operationalized, meaning the process to apply for and receive compact privileges is in the works.
-The Commission is working with developers to create the necessary data system to receive applications, provide interstate data communications, and issue privileges to practice.
-It is anticipated that the ASLP-ICC will begin issuing compact privileges to practice in late summer 2025.
+The Commission is working with Inspiring Apps to create the necessary data system to receive applications, provide interstate data communications, and issue privileges to practice.

-The current member states are: Alabama, Alaska, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Carolina, Ohio, Oklahoma, Rhode Island, South Carolina, Tennessee, Utah, Vermont, Virginia, Virgin Islands, Washington, West Virginia, Wisconsin and Wyoming.
+The current member states are: Alabama, Alaska, Arkansas, Arizona, Colorado, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, North Carolina, Ohio, Oklahoma, Rhode Island, South Carolina, Tennessee, Utah, Vermont, Virginia, Virgin Islands, Washington, West Virginia, Wisconsin, and Wyoming.

 The interactive state map lists the current ASLP-IC member states and other states proposing to join the ASLP-IC.